GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ### Deploying with Cloud Build

 Have a github token for access to your repository ready, along with an [Application Installation Id](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github#connecting_a_github_host_programmatically) and the remote uri to your repository.

+The `GITHUB_APP_ID` value can be retrieved after [installing Cloud Build GitHub App](https://github.com/apps/google-cloud-build) on your GitHub account or in an organization you own.

+The id can be retrieved when accessing the app configuration page by retrieving its value on the URL (https://github.com/settings/installations/<APPLICATION_ID_HERE>).
+To access the app configuration page, go to **Settings -> Applications -> Google Cloud Build (Configure Button)** on your github account.

+The `GITHUB_REMOTE_URI` value can be retrieved by creating a new github repository and copying its value.

 1. Clone the `ml-machine-learning` repo.